mmakaay/adventofcode2022-1/day-04-camp-cleanup/README.md

 put the ranges into 128-bit integers and use AND to check.
 This will probably not scale for part 2, but we'll see.

+(But see below: turns out bitbanging was not needed, so the current solution looks a bit different).

 Runtime: 233.928µs.
 After setting `RUSTFLAGS='-C target-cpu=native'`,
 220.074µs.
 It helps, but not a lot.